PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY

-Sperm cells.
-Coloured scanning electron micrograph (SEM) of human sperm cells (spermatozoa).
-These tiny male sex cells are produced in the testes, and are responsible for fertilisation of the female egg (ovum).
-Each sperm has a rounded head which contains the male hereditary material (DNA) and a long whip-like tail that propels it along.
-Sperm production commences at puberty and is dependent on the male sex hormone testosterone.
-Some 300 million sperm are released by the male during ejaculation, while the female usually produces one large egg at a time.
-Only one sperm cell can fertilise the egg.
-Magnification unknown.
+Sperm.
+Light micrograph of a field of human sperm (spermatozoa) swimming through a physiological medium.
+These tiny male sex cells produced in the testes are responsible for fertilising the female's ovum (egg).
+Each sperm has a rounded head which contains the male hereditary material (DNA), and a long whip-like tail that propels it along.
+Some 300 million sperm are released by the male, while the human female usually produces a single large egg.
+The sperm travel through the uterus (womb) and up the fallopian tubes to reach the egg.
+Only one sperm can fertilise the egg.
+Magnification: unknown.

 Model release not required.
 Property release not required.